AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 ### Submission Specification Guidelines
-This section will cover important guidelines on building your solution for submission, such as:
+This section will cover the following important guidelines on building your solution for submission:

-1. A short brief on the dataset;
+1. A brief overview of the dataset;
-1. How your submitted Docker container will interact with the dataset;
+1. The required input format for your submitted Docker container and the output format from it;
-1. How your submitted Docker container needs to emit your results;
-1. As well as other relevant details.
+1. The maximum resources of a Docker container for each submission;
+1. The performance metrics for this challenge;
+1. Instructions on how to run this repository and create your own submission.

 #### Dataset, Input, Output